GoogleChrome/web.dev/src/site/content/en/blog/codelab-stories-component/index.md

 declaration and are scratching your head right now.
 I'd say this is the only downside of the solution so far.
 We need this because a `.seen.story` element will be on top and will receive taps, even though it's invisible.
-By setting the `pointer-events` to `none`, we turn the glass story into a window, and steal more user interactions.
+By setting the `pointer-events` to `none`, we turn the glass story into a window, and steal no more user interactions.
 Not too bad of a trade off, not too hard to manage here in our CSS right now.
 We're not juggling `z-index`.
 I'm feeling good about this still.